Accèder directement au contenu

 Keywords

-Fields : Computational Neuroscience, Mathematical Biology, Statistical Biophysics, Predictive medicine, Applied Mathematics, Model-Machine-Learning, Asymptotic analysis, Applied Probability, Large data analysis, Physical Virology, Photo-transduction, EEG analysis, Deconvolution method for electrophysiological time series, Coma Brain analysis, Polymer Modeling, Neuron-glia interactions, Nuclear Organization.
+Fields : Computational Methods, Data analysis, Neuroscience, Real-time algorithms, Brain simulations, Mathematical Biology, Statistical Biophysics, Predictive Medicine, Applied Mathematics, Model-Machine-Learning, Asymptotic Analysis, Applied Probability, EEG analysis, Deconvolution methods, Electrophysiological time series, Coma, Anesthesia, Brain analysis, Polymer Modeling, Neuron-glia interactions, microdomains, Nuclear Organization.

 Sub-Fields :